Cleveland Browns vs. Las Vegas Raiders NFL Week 15 Odds, Plays and Insights for December 18, 2021

 - Cleveland has played 13 games, with five wins against the spread.

-- This season, the Browns have just one against the spread win in six games as a favorite of 3 points or more.
+- The Browns have been favored by 3 points or more six times this season and covered the spread in one of them.

-- Cleveland's games this year have gone over the total in seven out of 13 opportunities (53.8%).
+- Cleveland's games this year have eclipsed the over/under seven times in 13 opportunities (53.8%).

-- When Cleveland scores more than 27.7 points, it is 2-2 against the spread and 2-2 overall.
+- Cleveland is 2-2 against the spread and 2-2 overall in games when it scores more than 27.7 points.

-- In games that Cleveland totals more than 356.6 yards, the team is 4-1 against the spread and 3-2 overall.
+- When Cleveland amasses over 356.6 yards, the team is 4-1 against the spread and 3-2 overall.

-- This year, the Browns have turned the ball over 14 times, one more than the Raiders' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Raiders.